Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 # INDX Tool Board

->Full support is still work in progress.
+>Full support is still a work in progress.
 The configuration commands and macros described on this page are likely to change during the RepRapFirmware 3.7 beta cycle{.is-info}

 This page is about using the Bondtech INDX tool board with Duet 3 or other electronics running RepRapFirmware.